 Following the introduction of P-RNAV, the CAA conducted a Post-Implementation Review (PIR) to ensure that the tracks flown by aircraft were compliant with regulations.
-They identified Route 4 as necessitating immediate attention therefore the CAA asked the Airport to design a solution to rectify the issue.
-It now requires all Standard Instrument Departure routes (SID's) to be counted in the track keeping statistics whereas previously, the P-RNAV SID's were not included.
+They identified Route 4 as necessitating immediate attention therefore the CAA asked the airport to design a solution to rectify the issue.
+It now requires all Standard Instrument Departure routes (SIDs) to be counted in the track keeping statistics whereas previously, the P-RNAV SIDs were not included.
 The Route 4 modification came into effect as planned on the 26th May 2016 and was monitored for a six month period from 26th May to 26th November 2016.
-During this time, Gatwick Airport engaged with the CAA, our airlines, air traffic control and our airspace designers to improve adherence to the amended route.
+During this time, Gatwick Airport engaged with the CAA, our airlines, Air Traffic Control and our airspace designers to improve adherence to the amended route.

-Following the PIR, the CAA concluded that the modified Route 4 SID's achieved a satisfactory replication of the nominal track of the corrected conventional SID.
+Following the PIR, the CAA concluded that the modified Route 4 SIDs achieved a satisfactory replication of the nominal track of the corrected conventional SID.
 The CAA therefore decided to conform the P-RNAV SID designs currently published in the UK Aeronautical Information Publication (AIP) as permanent.

-Following the quashing of the CAA's April 2017 decision by consent, Gatwick are working to revert the Route 4 conventional SID's to their position as they were before 7th April 2017.
-In support of this, Gatwick completed a comprehensive safety review.
-Following validation by an independent Instrument Flight Procedure Designer, the changes were submitted to the CAA for approval in May 2018.
-(Note: as previously briefed this will not change the distribution of traffic).
+Following the quashing of the CAA's April 2017 decision by consent, Gatwick was working to revert the Route 4 conventional SIDs to their position as they were before 7th April 2017.
+In support of this, Gatwick completed a comprehensive safety review, validated this with an independent Instrument Flight Procedure Designer and submitted the changes to the CAA for approval in May 2018.
+(Note: this change did not affect the distribution of traffic).